The Science

 Geographic coordinates based on the Earth's reference ellipsoid provide the precise observer position needed for accurate moon phase calculations.
 This ensures that your moon print shows exactly what the moon looked like from your specific location.

-1.5 Lunar Cycle
+8.0 Lunar Cycle Moon Phase

 The lunar cycle, also known as a lunation, takes approximately 29.53 days to complete.
 During this time, the moon passes through all of its phases from new moon to full moon and back again.